Sanjith290108/uid_hackathon/README.md

 Every page as a common nav bar in the header and a footer that includes hyperlinks to homepage, events page and feedback page events page has form validation implemented using javascript The footer includes a telephone helpline number

+Homepage : main page for the website
+Events page : page displaying events and form for signing up to the events Feedback page: page to write feedback about events